MOUNTAIN BIKING IN MOAB

 Relatively close to town and Arches NP this trail system has both double and single track options.
 The Bar M Loop is an 8 mile trail on easy double track.
 If you’re looking for some beginner single-track riding keep an eye out for Lazy, EZ, Pipeline Spur, Rusty Spur and for kids to try their skills, the Ok Corral.

-Located at Dead Horse Point State Park this trail has varied terrain with little elevation change, and incredible viewpoints!
+Located at Dead Horse Point State Park, this trail has varied terrain, little elevation change, and incredible viewpoints!
 The Big Chief Loop is 9 miles with shorter cut-off options.
 This is a perfect ride for the whole family.
 Don’t forget your camera!
-See the other trails for this area below.
+See the other trails in this area below.

 Prickly Pair – Length: 2.5 miles

-The terrain at Deadhorse State Park allows for fast single track and gentle climbing sections.
-Located across the road from the original Big Chief and Great Pyramid loops, this trail links up with Twisted Tree, Whiptail and Crossroads.
+The terrain at Dead Horse Point State Park allows for fast singletrack and gentle climbing sections.
+Located across the road from the original Big Chief and Great Pyramid loops, this trail links up with Twisted Tree, Whiptail, and Crossroads.

 Twisted Tree – Length: 1.9 miles

-Scenic, twistee, and turnie, this trail passes beautiful vistas far out in the park.
+Scenic, twisty, and turny, this trail passes beautiful vistas far out in the park.

 Crossroads and Whiptail – Length: 4.5 miles

-The farthest reaching trail in the system, riders may link these trails with Prickly Pair for approximately 8 miles of singletrack riding in the high desert.
+The farthest-reaching trails in the system, riders may link these trails with Prickly Pair for approximately 8 miles of singletrack riding in the high desert.

 Klondike Bluffs Trails: